julietten/RC_Car_With_Camera/README.md

 # RC Car with Camera Streaming

-This repository provides code for 2 Arduino Pro Minis and a Raspberry Pi 3B that allows an RC car to transmit signals, drive and steer, and camera stream over wifi.
-C++ and Python are both used in the code files.
+This repository was developed for Case Western Reserve University's ECSE 398 senior project course.
+Contributers to this project are Juliette Naugle, Michael Heeschen, and Avery Gould.
+The project is to build an RC car that transmits signals, drives and steers, and camera streams over wifi.
+This reposity provides code for 2 Arduino Pro Minis and a Raspberry Pi 3B that al. C++ and Python are both used in the code files.

 ## Microcontrollers: